mohitraipr/test_kotty_track/README.md

 ALTER TABLE employees ADD COLUMN allotted_hours DECIMAL(4,2) NOT NULL DEFAULT 0;
 ```

+Lunch breaks are deducted from the recorded hours only for workers paid on a `dihadi` (daily wage) basis.
+Monthly salary employees keep their full punch duration.

 Add a `designation` field for each employee:

 ```sql